 Lynne Cox has set open water swimming records across the world, and now she has focused her decades-long experience and expertise into this definitive guide to swimming.

-East Dorset Open Water Swimming Club held its fifth annual Seahorse Swim on 22 Jun by kind permission of the National Trust and in support of the Seahorse Trust.
-The open water swim attracted 207 swimmers from all over the country and was held in near perfect conditions.
+East Dorset Open Water Swimming Club is organising its sixth open water swim across Studland Bay, near Swanage on the Isle of Purbeck, Dorset, by kind permission of the National Trust and in support of the Seahorse Trust.
+The swim will be held in affiliation with the BLDSA for wetsuit and non wetsuit competitors, aged 16/O.

-The calendar is regularly updated – please check back for new listings and when provided, events on British Swimming calendar * (with contact details of officials organiser).
+The calendar is regularly updated – please check back in November for 2015 listings. and when provided, events on British Swimming calendar * (with contact details of officials organiser).

 The club meets at Shore Road in Poole (just east of Sandbanks) on Tuesdays 6.00 pm for a 6.15 pm swim.
-The first swim of the 2014 season for Club members will be on 15 April.
+The first swim of the 2015 season for Club members will be mid April.
 Naturally the decision to swim is subject to weather and sea conditions.
 Contact Gerry Griffin for further details.
-Sunday swims for Club members who are experienced open water swimmers recommence on 4 May 2014 (same time and place).
+Sunday swims for Club members who are experienced open water swimmers recommence in May 2015 (same time and place).

 Please note initial taster sessions are only available on the first Tuesday of each month (commencing May to September).
 If bad weather prevents this on the first Tuesday, it will be on the following Tuesday.